tomcotter7/notes/rag.md

 ## Retrieval

+### RankRAG

+This [paper](https://arxiv.org/pdf/2407.02485v1) describes a method of finetuning a (large) language model to do reranking & answer synthesis in one step.

+It outperforms off the shelf language models & cross-encoder models designed to do reranking (at the cost of being 80b parameters - the 8b param one performs at a similar level).
+I do like the idea of simulatenously reranking and generation - it's a more efficient way of doing things.

 ### BM-42

 BM-42 is a variant of BM25, introduced by Qdrant [here](https://qdrant.tech/articles/bm42/).
 It's a version of BM25 more suited to RAG applications.